jjsarasola/ubuntu_zabbix_agent/README.md

 else
     echo "Firewall detection failed.
 No supported firewall found." fi

+# Restart Zabbix Agent
+sudo service zabbix-agent restart
 ```

-1. Save the script, make it executable, and run it with superuser privileges:
+3. Make it executable, and run it with superuser privileges:

 ```
 chmod +x ubuntu_zabbix_agent.sh
 sudo ./ubuntu_zabbix_agent.sh
 ```

-2. Enter the IP address of your Zabbix server.
+4. Enter the IP address of your Zabbix server.
 It can be more than one server IP, separated by a comma.